trustgraph-ai/workbench-ui/docs/tech-specs/SETTINGS.md

 Following the established React Query pattern:

 **Settings State Hook** (`useSettings`):
-- `getSettings()` to retrieve current settings
+- `getSettings()` to retrieve current settings from localStorage
-- `updateSetting()` to modify individual settings
+- `updateSetting()` to modify individual settings and persist to localStorage
-- `resetSettings()` to restore defaults
+- `resetSettings()` to restore defaults and clear localStorage
 - `exportSettings()` and `importSettings()` for configuration management
+- Handle localStorage serialization/deserialization
+- Provide default values when localStorage is empty

 **Data Storage**:
-- TBD: Determine if settings use TrustGraph config system or local storage
-- Consider user vs. system-wide settings separation
-- Handle settings persistence and synchronization
+- **Browser localStorage**: All settings stored in browser's localStorage
+- Settings persist across browser sessions
+- Settings are client-side only (no server synchronization)
+- Use structured key naming for organized storage

 ### Testing Strategy